-In the context of the Strategic Plan for 2016-2020 and with a view to rationalising its investments in the concessions segment, Astaldi has undertaken in 2016 the discontinuation of the motorways concessions segment developed on the domestic level.
+In the context of the Strategic Plan for 2016-2020 and with a view to rationalising its investments in the concessions sector, Astaldi has undertaken in 2016 the discontinuation of the motorways concessions sector developed on the domestic level.

-In this context, upon occurrence of the conditions precedent stated in the preliminary transfer agreement, on 7 September 2016, the Astaldi Group, through the subsidiary Astaldi Concessioni S.p.A., signed the agreement with the Spanish company Abertis for the sale of its shares3 in Re.Consult Infrastrutture S.p.A.
-The latter company controls A4 Holding S.p.A., an important industrial Group4 operating in motorways and related services through the development of concessions connected with most of the motorway sections in North-Eastern Italy5.
+In this context, upon occurrence of the suspensive conditions stated in the preliminary transfer agreement, on 7 September 2016, the Astaldi Group, through the subsidiary Astaldi Concessioni S.p.A., signed the agreement with the Spanish company Abertis for the sale of its shares in Re.Consult Infrastrutture S.p.A.
+The latter company controls A4 Holding S.p.A., an important industrial Group operating in motorways and related services through the development of concessions connected with most of the motorway sections in North-Eastern Italy.